 Be aware that there are definite levels within an average score.
 For instance, a person with a 635 score will have more going against him or her than a person with a 680 score.
 Though both are considered average, lenders will be more inclined to look at the score itself rather than the status of it being average, good, poor or excellent.

 Have more personal loan questions?
-Find answers with our FAQ page dedicated to Personal Loans.
+Find answers on our Personal Loans FAQ page.

 Sign up below to receive a monthly newsletter containing relevant news, resources and expert tips on Personal Loans and other products and services.